 - A renewed effort to improve the health and genomics of herd animals to yield more product per “head” and thereby make farming in general a more efficient endeavor.

-- Improve the health of animals and farmland, and boost yield even further, by repurposing farmland slurries and regional legumes as animal feed.
+- Improve the health of animals and farmland.
+Boost yield even further by repurposing farmland slurries and regional legumes as animal feed.
 Doing so can also reduce nitrous oxide output.

 - The development of lower-emission chemical fertilizers continues apace.
 So do campaigns to educate farmers, especially in quickly developing regions, on the benefits of using fewer fertilizers in optimizing crop yield and reducing environmental damage.